 Tip Four: Don’t procrastinate

 Do not do this.
 I myself used to be terrible at it.
 Worst of all its been proven that procrastination isn’t some kind of trait, or brought on by anything out of your control.
 Nothing is making you procrastinate.
 Procrastination is a choice.
 I hate this fact, but it is, none the less, a fact.
 Do not choose to leave your work to the last possible moment.

 While you’re putting off your work, yes, life is good, but that it sets you up for a very, very not good time ahead.
 Often you underestimate how long an assignment is going to take, or you run into some unforeseen issues that you haven’t left yourself the time to sort out.
 Issues like this make doing your uni work suck way more than it needs to.
 Its no fun and wreaks havoc on your stress levels.

 Don’t fall into the trap of thinking ‘diamonds are formed under pressure,’ because while you may somehow pull an A+ out of your ass the night before the deadline, that does not mean you will manage that miracle every time.
 Don’t be lazy.
 Make like Shia LaBeouf and just do it.

 Tip Five: Sleep

 Partying and late night cram studying can absolutely ruin your sleeping pattern, and leave you sleep-deprived.
-As I said before, this is bad for you.
+This is bad for you, more so than you may think as sleep plays a role in keeping your cognition on point, your mental health, and your weight regulation.
 Go to sleep at a regular hour like a regular person as often as you can.
 Enough said.
 Go to bed.